Dealer

 Natural materials such as wood meet decorative accessories, creative looks meet used-look surfaces:

 A boho kitchen combines a cosy flair with individual details.
 The boho style stands for a colourful mix of materials, textures and colours that together create a harmonious overall impression.
 How do you decorate a boho kitchen and what characterises the style?
-We'll tell you how to create a boho kitchen design.
+We reveal how to create a successful boho kitchen design.

 Kitchen planning details